Dry Eyelids | Organic, Vegan and All-Natural Moisturizer

 There is another form of eyelid dermatitis that can occur called seborrheic dermatitis.
 Although it sounds similar to eyelid contact dermatitis, it does differ in its symptoms and causes.
-Seborrheic dermatitis is another general form of dermatitis that can affect your scalp, or other oily parts of the body, including face, nose, eyebrows, ears, chest, and clearly, the eyelids.
+Seborrheic dermatitis is another general form of dermatitis that can affect your scalp, or other oily parts of the body, including the face, nose, eyebrows, ears, chest, and clearly, the eyelids.

-It is generally more commonly known as dandruff.
+It is more commonly known as dandruff.
 Obviously, you might be thinking that it would be impossible to notice dandruff developing on your eyelids, and you’d be correct.
-However, you may notice patches of greasy skin that are covered in small flakes along your eyelids, red skin, and/or itching.
+However, you may notice patches of greasy skin that are covered in small flakes along your eyelids, and also red skin, and/or itching.

 Unlike contact dermatitis, the exact cause of seborrheic dermatitis is currently unknown.
 Many physicians believe that it may be related to a yeast, Malassezia, which is involved in the oil secretion of the skin.
 They also believe the condition may be caused by an irregular immune system response.

 So, what exactly are dry eyelids and how do they differ from eyelid dermatitis?
 In terms of a clinical picture, the symptoms you experience will be fairly similar between these two conditions.
 The skin on your eyelids will feel flaky, scaly, and rough, which leads to the overlapping symptoms of potential irritation, redness, and itchiness.
-Similarly, dry eyelids can subsequently lead to different forms of eyelid dermatitis.
+Similarly, simple dry eyelids can subsequently lead to different forms of eyelid dermatitis.
 However, unlike eyelid dermatitis, the causes are somewhat different.
 As with all parts of your skin, the skin on your eyelids is subject to a variety of factors that can cause the skin to become dry.
 These include the climate where you live, including the temperature and humidity, and the natural process of aging.

-This condition is usually resultant from the glands near the base of the eyelashes, which secrete various oils that are important to our eye health, become clogged.
+This condition is usually resultant from the glands near the base of the eyelashes, which secrete various oils that are important to our eye health, becoming clogged.
 This can lead to irritation of the eyes and eyelids, resulting in dry eyelids.
 Additionally, blepharitis can also be caused by seborrheic dermatitis, a bacterial infection, or allergies.

 How to Prevent Dry Eyelids